Traditional Life in China: Burial Customs

 Prepare baskets.
 There should be one with a bamboo cover, to hold the five grains.

 Prepare earthenware jars.
-There should be three made of pottery to hold the wine and dried meat.
+There should be three made of pottery to hold the wine and dried meat."

-From Chu His's Family Rituals, translated by Patricia Buckley Ebrey, Princeton University Press, 1991, p109
+Preparing the grave goods, about 1170, from Chu His's Family Rituals, translated by Patricia Buckley Ebrey, Princeton University Press, 1991, p109

 Continuity in burial customs